Dhole: Taxonomy and evolution

 A single record of the dhole is known from North America.
 This consists of a jaw fragment and teeth of Late Pleistocene age found in San Josecito Cave in northeast Mexico, dating to around 27,000–11,000 years ago.
 Other researchers have either considered this record as "insufficient" or suggested that further corroboration is required for the definitive taxonomic attribution of these specimens.

 Dholes are also known from the Middle and Late Pleistocene fossil record of Europe.
 In 2021, the analyses of the mitochondrial genomes extracted from the fossil remains of two extinct European dhole specimens from the Jáchymka cave, Czech Republic dated 35,000–45,000 years old indicate that these were genetically basal to modern dholes and possessed much greater genetic diversity.

 The dhole's distinctive morphology has been a source of much confusion in determining the species' systematic position among the Canidae.
 George Simpson placed the dhole in the subfamily Simocyoninae alongside the African wild dog and the bush dog, on account of all three species' similar dentition.
 Subsequent authors, including Juliet Clutton-Brock, noted greater morphological similarities to canids of the genera Canis, Dusicyon and Alopex than to either Speothos or Lycaon, with any resemblance to the latter two being due to convergent evolution.

 Some authors consider the extinct Canis subgenus Xenocyon as ancestral to both the genus Lycaon and the genus Cuon.
-Subsequent studies on the canid genome revealed that the dhole and African wild dog are closely related to members of the genus Canis.
+Subsequent studies on the canid genome revealed that the dhole and African wild dog are closely related to members of the genus Canis and that Canis etruscus (the Etruscan wolf) and Canis mosbachensis, ancestors of the grey wolf, are also ancestors of dholes and African wild dogs.
 This closeness to Canis may have been confirmed in a menagerie in Madras, where according to zoologist Reginald Innes Pocock there is a record of a dhole that interbred with a golden jackal.
 DNA sequencing of the Sardinian dhole (Cynotherium sardous) an extinct small canine species formerly native to the island of Sardinia in the Mediterranean, and which has often been suggested to have descended from Xenocyon, has found that it is most closely related to the living dhole among canines.